-Land Use Application to allow an 8-story, 98-unit apartment building with retail.
-Parking for 2 vehicles proposed.
+Land Use application to allow an 8-story, 114-unit apartment building.
+No parking proposed.
 Existing buildings to be demolished.
-Early Design Guidance Review conducted under 3037219-EG.
+Design Review Early Design Guidance conducted under 3035771-EG.

-The design packet includes information presented at the meeting, and is available online by entering the record number at this website:
+The design packet includes materials that are available online by entering the record number at this website: